 You know what your stomach is like!
 Just because you are on holiday don’t treat it differently, if you have a sensitive stomach and tend to stay to a certain type of diet, try and do the same when you are Egypt.
 Err on the side of caution; you do not want to ruin a great holiday because you have eaten something you would never have tried at home.
-Some people are lucky, they seem to be able to consume anything and everything, others are ill by looking at a different food.
+Some people are lucky, they seem to be able to consume anything and everything, others become ill by simply looking at a different food.
 You may feel brave by trying something different, but sometimes you are better by being a coward and enjoying your stay.

-HELPFUL TIP: Once developed for cleaning the parts underneath a babies nappy / diaper, “Wet Wipes” (the small, damp, tissue usually bought in a plastic tub) are becoming more and more popular with adults.
-They are also very useful when travelling in Egypt.
+HELPFUL TIP: Once developed for cleaning the parts underneath babies nappy / diaper, “Wet Wipes” (the small, damp, tissue usually bought in a plastic tub) are becoming more and more popular with adults.
+They are also very useful when traveling in Egypt.
 When you have felt the relief’s in a Temple, touched the hieroglyphs in a Tomb, caressed the stones on the Pyramids etc., you only have to take one of these wipes out to instantly clean your hands.
 No more looking for a washroom!

 Your Medical Care:

-I would advise you to bring a supply of any medicines that you take regularly, and bring the prescription too.
+I would advise you to bring a supply of any medicines that you take regularly and bring the prescription too.
 Feel safe in the knowledge that in the unlikely event of serious trouble, your hotel or cruise boat staff will find, and provide, a doctor for you instantly.